 Even though roll forming can produce many shapes that stamping and other forming techniques cannot, complex metal profiles add to tooling costs and may slow down run speeds.
 Profiles that get full contact with the tool surfaces are the least expensive to produce.
 (The most basic example would be a flat sheet with a flat roller above and below.)

 As parts become more “tube-like” rolls cannot contact the inner surfaces.
 While this type of “air-bending” of segments of a profile happens very often in shapes, it does add to tooling costs.

 If it’s not possible to avoid certain features, contact your provider early for a concurrent design consultation!

 Taking this advice can further increase production speed -- a hallmark of roll forming to begin with.

 Roll forming allows for defined corners and angles with a bend radius.
 Just because other metalworking methods may offer sharper defined radii doesn’t mean you need to push your luck.

 Depending on metal type and thickness, your bend radius should be at least 1x to 1.5x your material’s thickness.
 Tight corners can lead to increased tool wear, surface coating buildup on your tools, and maybe even a burnt-out roll forming machine.
 Tight corners can also lead to stress cracking in harder metals.

 Also, loosen your darn tolerances.
-The goal here isn’t to strangle your manufacturer’s process -- in the end, nobody benefits from tolerances that are set too tight so consider functional tolerance review instead of blanket title block tolerancing.
+The goal here isn’t to strangle your manufacturer’s process. in the end, nobody benefits from tolerances that are set too tight.
+Consider functional tolerance review instead of blanket title block tolerancing.
 A component off the mark by 0.001” isn’t going to kill anyone.

 Tighter tolerances end in greater tooling costs, longer development time, and a need for a higher-grade material -- none of which helps your company’s bottom line.